Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-1-intro.md

 ### Simplicity

-What made me most aware of this difference was when Ann discovered that, like her in her own world, I was trained in writing software, and then asked me to demonstrate the working of some Human computing systems, starting with the simplest I could find.
+What made me most aware of this difference was when Ann discovered that, like she was in her own world, I was trained in writing software, and then asked me to demonstrate the working of some Human computing systems, starting with the simplest I could find.
 So I showed her simple programs I was writing in C;